brgsteyr4goodai/chatbot/README.md

 ### Frontends
 The bot itself is a separate module, which can have multiple frontends.
 The command line interface for example is a frontend for the bot (see [run](#run) on how to start it), but frontends can be built for any platform.
 An example also provided in the repo is a discord integration, which allows the bot to run as an discord bot.
-It can be run with `npm run dc` (after putting a valid discord token in `/dc/token.txt`).
+It can be run with `npm run dc` (after putting a valid discord token in `./dc/token.txt`, see more information [here](https://discord.com/developers/docs/intro)).

 ## Languages and tech
-The bot itself is written completely in javascript, plus some configuration in DialogFlow.
+The bot itself is written completely in javascript, plus some configuration in Dialogflow.
 We used these technologies to create the bot (click on an icon for more info):

 [<img align="left" alt="JavaScript" width="28px" src="./assets/icons/javascript.svg" />]()